Nausea and Vomiting (PDQ®)

 - Being female.

-- The severity of nausea and vomiting after the last chemotherapy session.
+- Having any of the following, after the last chemotherapy session:

 - A history of motion sickness.